mbucchia/OpenXR-Toolkit/FAQ.md

 ## Q: What headset does the OpenXR Toolkit work with?

-It should work with any VR headset thanks to OpenXR.
-The following headsets have been confirmed to work: Windows Mixed Reality (eg: HP Reverb), Oculus Quest & Quest 2, Pimax 5K & 8KX, Varjo Aero, Valve Index, HTC Vive, Pico Neo 3 & 4.
+It works with any VR headset thanks to OpenXR.
+See [index#supported-headsets](supported headsets).

 ## Q: What GPUs does the OpenXR Toolkit work with?